-NOTE – Clause 4.5/[IETF RFC 6544] defines an extended ABNF grammar for the SDP "a=candidate:" attribute for TCP.
+NOTE 1 – Clause 4.5/[IETF RFC 6544] defines an extended ABNF grammar for the SDP "a=candidate:" attribute for TCP.

+NOTE 2 – Trickle ICE reuses above vanilla ICE syntax for the SDP "a=candidate:" attribute (see clause 9.2/[b-IETF ice-trickle].

 The MGC shall either include values for, or wildcard mandatory fields.
 Including values provides a way of narrowing down the selection.
 For example: